jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/profiling.md

 Arm Performance Studio provides a set of prototype tools for inspecting and analyzing captures from the Linux command line.

-You can use the Gator daemon, a program for collecting traces, and the `analyze_capture` tool to process the traces and generate function attributed metrics.
+You can use the Gator daemon (`gatord`), a program for collecting traces, and the `analyze_capture` tool to process the traces and generate function attributed metrics.

 You will learn how to do this in the next sections.